CTSRD-CHERI/cheribsd-getting-started/src/morello-install/README.md

 ```
    Select Language            <Standard English>         This selection will
-                                                         take you to the
+                                                         take you to the Boot
- > Device Manager                                        Device Manager
+ > Device Manager                                        Manager
  > Boot Manager
  > Boot Maintenance Manager